bbatsov/projectile/README.md

 Projectile provide a nice set of features operating on a project level without introducing external dependencies (when feasible).
-For instance - finding project files has a portable implementation written in pure Emacs Lisp without the use of GNU `find` (but for performance sake an indexing mechanism backed by external commands exists as well).
+For instance - finding project files has a portable implementation written in pure Emacs Lisp without the use of GNU `find` (but for performance's sake an indexing mechanism backed by external commands exists as well).

 ### Simplicity